-For the first time in my adventures as a non-home-owning, globe-trotting work-wherever goddess, I have a landlord coming to do an INSPECTION of my nest!!
-Apparently a regular occurrence when you rent your home, but very new to me.
+Back in 2010, when I first began my adventures as a non-home-owning, globe-trotting work-wherever leading lady, I had a landlord come to do an INSPECTION of my nest!!
+It’s a regular occurrence when you rent your home, but was very new to me at the time.

-The note attached to my door informs me that –
+The note attached to my door informed me that –

 “apartments should be free of unnecessary clutter, recycling and trash.
 Refrigerators and stoves should be clean and in sanitary condition.

 Bathroom toilets, tubs, tile walls, sinks and all apartment flooring should be clean and sanitary as well.”

 The inspection would be carried out by the maintenance manager (which it to be expected) and the building owner (which surprised me a little).

 What struck me about most about the instructions in the letter is that they felt they need to specify what appear to me to be standard levels of hygiene + maintenance.

 In order to have my nest ready for an audience of any kind, I would usually need to do nothing more than a quick zoot round the communal areas, putting shoes/magazines and breakfast dishes away.

 Were there really people in my building, exhausting themselves trying to clean up a year’s worth of letting-things-slide, in time for an inspection of which they were notified 24 hours in advance?

 I can’t bear the thought of the stress of having deep-clean under the gun, so to speak.